IoTReady/iotready.github.io/blog/iot-anomaly-detection-open-distro-elasticsearch.md

 ### How do you solve this?

+> If your data has infrequent anomalies, there's nothing to fix.
+The existing plugin already works well!

 Freezing the anomaly detection data model by stopping the learning phase should solve this problem.
 I have opened a [feature request](https://github.com/opendistro-for-elasticsearch/anomaly-detection/issues/388) for this very use case.

 A good suggestion from the ODFE team was to use a combination of rule based detection algorithms and ML based anomaly detection.
 This makes sense, especially since there are a few other issues with this domain-agnostic approach: